 - (a) In addition to the requirements of LR 9014, LR 9014.1, and Fed.
 R. Bankr.
-P. 9014(a), the moving party in a contested matter shall must include a statement that the pleader does or does not consent to the entry of final orders or judgment by the bankruptcy judge if it is determined that the bankruptcy judge, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution. - (b) The non-moving party shall-must submit with-aits response within fourteen days of service of the motion and include a statement that the responding party does or does not consent to the entry of final orders or judgment by the bankruptcy judge, if it determined that the bankruptcy judge, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution.
+P. 9014(a), the moving party in a contested matter must include a statement that the pleader does or does not consent to the entry of final orders or judgment by the bankruptcy judge. - (b) The non-moving party must submit with its response a statement that the responding party does or does not consent to the entry of final orders or judgment by the bankruptcy judge. - (c) Should any party fail to consent to the entry of final orders or judgment by the bankruptcy judge, then the bankruptcy judge may require the parties to submit pleadings in support of or in opposition to the entry of final orders or judgment by the bankruptcy judge.

-(c)(b)

-(d)(c) Should any party fail to consent to the entry of final orders or judgment by the bankruptcy judge, then the bankruptcy judge may require the parties to submit pleadings in support of or in opposition to the entry of final orders or judgment by the bankruptcy judge.
 Unless otherwise provided, Fed.
 R. Bankr.
-P. 9014 and LR 9014 shall will -govern this procedure.
+P. 9014 and LR 9014 will govern this procedure.
 The bankruptcy court may sua sponte determine and enter an order on whether the proceeding is subject to entry of final orders or judgment by the bankruptcy court, unless the district court withdraws the reference first.
-Unless otherwise provided, Fed.
-R. Bankr.
-P. 9014 and LR 9014 shall govern this motion.